uclahs-cds/pipeline-call-gSV/README.md

 ## License

-Authors: Tim Sanders (TSanders@mednet.ucla.edu), Yu Pan (YuPan@mednet.ucla.edu), Yael Berkovich (YBerkovich@mednet.ucla.edu)
+Authors: Tim Sanders (TSanders@mednet.ucla.edu), Yu Pan (YuPan@mednet.ucla.edu), Yael Berkovich (YBerkovich@mednet.ucla.edu), Mohammed Faizal Eeman Mootor (MMootor@mednet.ucla.edu)

 The pipeline-call-gSV is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

 The pipeline-call-gSV takes BAM and BCF files and utilizes Delly to call/regenotype gSV/gCNV.

-Copyright (C) 2021 University of California Los Angeles ("Boutros Lab") All rights reserved.
+Copyright (C) 2021-2022 University of California Los Angeles ("Boutros Lab") All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.